 The longer you roast a coffee bean, the darker it will be.
 So, as the name suggests, blonde espressos come from coffee beans that have been only lightly roasted.

 The result is coffee beans that are light brown or sometimes “blonde” in color.

 Blonde espressos are also known to be a little bit sweeter, more acidic, and less bold than traditional espresso.

 Blonde espresso vs. blonde roast

 Although you might see these two terms used to describe the same thing, they’re technically different.

 A blonde roast coffee is what is used to create a blonde espresso.
 Blonde roasts are made during the roasting process, where roasters apply heat in a particular way so as to produce a lighter roast.

-The resulting beans can then be used to make espresso, brewed hot coffee, cold brews, and other coffee-based drinks.
+The resulting beans can then be used to make espresso, brew hot coffee, make cold brews, and make other coffee-based drinks.